 But where, O’Where, to begin?

 I’m certainly no historian, and I’m only half-Irish.
 But my ancestral (peat!)fires were re-stoked by an amazing trip to the Emerald Isles a few years back, the details of which worked their way back, big time, into the room.

 That trip was an amazing weeklong adventure that took us from the urban-industrial vibe of Dublin to the southwestern-most coast and back again.
 We went the tourist route in some places, and off the beaten path in others, wildly so during the trip’s highlight: a three-day hike on the Dingle Peninsula, along the staggeringly beautiful, totally untamed coastline.
-Sheep outnumbered any fellow hikers by about 100 to 1 (we were on the last edge of the area’s hiking season), the wind whipped us along on more than one occasion, and in places we sunk ankle deep in what we told ourselves was mud, as nearby horses and cows looked on, bemused but unbothered.
+Sheep outnumbered any fellow hikers by about 100 to 1 (we were on the last edge of the area’s hiking season and have bought great montem trekking poles), the wind whipped us along on more than one occasion, and in places we sunk ankle deep in what we told ourselves was mud, as nearby horses and cows looked on, bemused but unbothered.

 But nothing could detract from the rugged beauty of seaside pastures, crashing surf, the ever-changing sky, ancient cairns, country roads, tiny towns and the common denominator of the entire trip: the incredible hospitality, charm and warmth of the Irish.

 But how did all that factor into a room at the Academy Mansion on Manhattan’s chic Upper East Side?
 As it turns out, in many more ways than just one.

 Layering of the Ages